Melanocytosis dermal (overview)D22.-

 DefinitionThis section has been translated automatically.

-Benign, congenital or in the first months of life manifesting, rarely later acquired, blue to blue-grey patches or spots, which are histologically characterized by a proliferation of dermal, pigmented, spindle and/or dendritic cells.
+Benign, congenital or in the first months of life manifesting, rarely later acquired (acquired dermal melanocytosis), blue to blue-grey spots or patches, which are characterized histologically by a proliferation of dermal, pigmented, spindle and/or dendritic cells.

 ClassificationThis section has been translated automatically.